foqueiroz/arcdocs.github.io/book/software/libraries/gstreamer.md

-# Gstreamer
+# GStreamer

 GStreamer is a library for constructing graphs of media-handling components.
 The applications it supports range from simple Ogg/Vorbis playback, audio/video streaming to complex audio (mixing) and video (non-linear editing) processing.

-Read more about gstreamer on their [website](https://gstreamer.freedesktop.org/).
+Read more about GStreamer on their [website](https://gstreamer.freedesktop.org/).